What is an Anti-hero? Simple Guide, Complicated Character

 Wednesday Addams, Wednesday

-This, on the other hand, would be your positive arc example.
+This, on the other hand, would be a good example of an anti-heroine with a positive arc.

 Wednesday is an antisocial child who doesn't have much use for other people.
 She antagonizes her family members but is also their fiercest protector, though that's pretty much where her interest in other people ends.